calpaterson/missive/README.md

     running message transport.

-5. Facility for "dead letter queues" (DLQs) where problem messages can be stored for later manual review (**DONE**)
+5. Facility for "dead letter queues" (DLQs) where problem messages can be stored for later manual review (**PROOF-OF-CONCEPT**)

     A very common requirement is that "problem" messages (unreadable, ambigious, unknown, etc) can be filed away for later manual inspection and replay.
 DLQs will be pluggable

+6. A method for retrying transient failures (**MISSING**)

+    DLQs often get filled with transient failures that need periodic retry.
+    Some of of mechanism is needed for periodic retry.
+Generic "middleware" approaches to be avoided if possible

+7. A rich library of matchers (**MISSING**)

+    Matchers can be callables but it would be nice to have better building blocks in the form of proper class instances (that also have `__call__` defined).

 Non-goals: